FranciscoLozCoding/mkrwan-soilsensor/README.md

     >NOTE: Chripstack does not use `APP EUI` when connecting devices via `OTAA` so this can be left as is.

-1. Run `main.ino` in your `Arduino IDE`, if the device connects successfully the serial monitor will display the values the device is sending and chirpstack will receive a `join request` then the device's values.
+1. Run `setup.ino` in your `Arduino IDE`, if the device connects successfully the serial monitor will display the values the device is sending and chirpstack will receive a `join request` then the device's values.

     <img src='./images/values_sent.jpeg' alt='values sent' height='100'>